 In screenshots, many of the expected Mario characters can also be seen as playable: Luigi, Toad, Shy Guy, Waluigi, Peach, Toadette, and more.
 According to some beta testers, character unlocks will be the big in-app purchase for the game, with some drivers considered "rare" and coming with advantages during races like having unique items and track-specific bonuses.

-Looks like Mario Kart Tour beta is pretty hardcore with regards to monetization.— Dr. Serkan Toto 🔜 E3 2019 (@serkantoto) May 22, 2019
+Looks like Mario Kart Tour beta is pretty hardcore with regards to monetization.
+Multi-level gacha for drivers, karts and gliders.
+Rare drivers have advantages during races.
+Stamina system limits races available on an hourly basis.
+(Subject to change, this is a beta.) — Dr. Serkan Toto 🔜 E3 2019 (@serkantoto) May 22, 2019

 As Mario Kart Tour gears up for a launch later in the summer, Nintendo has faced some issues for its current mobile titles in Belgium (via The Verge).
 Due to Belgium's recent laws that categorize video game loot boxes as gambling, Nintendo is shutting down Animal Crossing: Pocket Camp and Fire Emblem Heroes in Belgium effective August 27, 2019.

 After that date it will be impossible to play and download these games in the country, and in the future any Nintendo games with similar earnings models will not be released in Belgium.
 The controversy over loot boxes in gaming has been escalating over the past few years, and given the worldwide success of Fire Emblem Heroes, Nintendo's decision to shut down the game completely in the country proves how big of an issue this is for Nintendo.